Tenured full professors | social-cultural anthropology

 Socio cultural dynamics: institutions, welfare, social professions, environment and population

-Migration, multicultural society, second generations; intercultural education; the anthropology of policy and institutions; political economy of Southern Italy; clientelism and corruption; the work of Ernesto de Martino; Malinowski in South Tyrol
+Migration, multicultural society, youths from immigrant families; intercultural education; the anthropology of policy and institutions; political economy of Southern Italy; clientelism and corruption; the work of Ernesto de Martino; Malinowski in South Tyrol